mkhraijah/PowerModelsADA.jl/README.md

 ### Power Flow formulation

 The power flow formulation is selected using the variable ` pf_model`.
 Currently, the code supports the following models from PowerModels:
-ACPPowerModel, ACRPowerModel, DCPPowerModel, SOCWRPowerModel,QCRMPowerModel, SDPWRMPowerModel.
-See https://github.com/lanl-ansi/PowerModels.jl/blob/master/src/core/types.jl for more details about the supported power flow formulation.
+`ACPPowerModel`, `ACRPowerModel`, `DCPPowerModel`, `SOCWRPowerModel`, `QCRMPowerModel`, `SDPWRMPowerModel`.
+See https://github.com/lanl-ansi/PowerModels.jl/blob/master/src/core/types.jl for more details about the supported power flow formulations.

 ## Examples